-The national reference test will take place in 350 schools between February 25 and March 8 next year, Ofqual has announced.
+The national reference test will take place in selected schools between February 24 and March 6 next year, Ofqual has announced.

 The National Foundation for Educational Research, which administers the English and maths test for year 11 pupils, is in the process of contacting the schools selected to take part next year.